TheDrone7/shieldbow/docs/api/CurrentGameManager.md

 ---
 title: CurrentGameManager
 description: A current game manager - to fetch and manage the live games.
+Requires API key with access to `spectator-v4` API.
 ---

 ## CurrentGameManager class

 A current game manager - to fetch and manage the live games.
+Requires API key with access to `spectator-v4` API.

 **Signature:**